Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

-Let $\Eb_{\Gb}$ denote expectation under $\Gb$ and let $I_i = \Eb_{\Gb}[\lambda_i(1)]$, $i=0,1$, denote Kullback--Leibler information numbers.
-The following theorem proved by \cite{lorden-as76} establishes third-order asymptotic optimality of Lorden's 2-SPRT for small probabilities of errors $\alpha_i$.
+Let $\Eb_{2}$ denote expectation under $\Pb_2$, and let $I_i = \Eb_2[\lambda_i(1)]$, $i=0,1$, denote Kullback--Leibler information numbers.
+The following theorem, proved by \citet{lorden-as76}, establishes third-order asymptotic optimality of Lorden's 2-SPRT for small probabilities of errors $\alpha_i$.
 Its proof is based on Bayesian arguments.
-It follows from Theorem~1 in \cite{Lorden-AS77}, which was proved a year later.
+This theorem emerges from Theorem~1 in \citet{Lorden-AS77}, which was proved a year later.